Tag Archives: Lincoln's Inn Fields Theatre

 Notes:

-There seems to be no documentary proof of the birth dates of either Francis or Marie Sallé.
 In his biography, Une Danseuse de l’Opéra sous Louis XV: Mlle Sallé (1707-1756), Émile Dacier gives her birth year as 1707 (p.
 4 n.
 2).
+Evidence has recently been published that Marie Sallé was in fact born in 1709 (see Robert Kenny, Monsieur Francisque’s Touring Troupe (Woodbridge, 2025), p.
+8).
 In their Mémoires pour servir à l’histoire des spectacles de la foire, 2 vols.
 (Paris, 1743) the Parfaicts declare that Francis was two years older than Marie (vol. 1, p.
-207).
-Together, these sources presumably provide what evidence there is for his birth year.
+207), which suggests that he might have been born in 1707 although his birth year is still being cited in modern sources as 1705.

 For The Rape of Proserpine, Perseus and Andromeda and French dancing see: Moira Goff, ‘John Rich, French Dancing, and English Pantomimes’, “The Stage’s Glory” John Rich, 1692-1761, ed.
 Berta Joncus and Jeremy Barlow (Newark, NJ, 2011), 85-98.